istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

   logical operators.
 The rules can be reused for both logging and policy checks.
 More advanced users may want to apply [Istio Role-Based Access Control](/docs/concepts/security/rbac/).

-Additional aspect is integration with remote access policy systems.
+An additional aspect is integration with remote access policy systems.
 If the organization in our use case operates some [Identity and Access Management](https://en.wikipedia.org/wiki/Identity_management) system, you may want to configure Istio to use access policy information from such a system.
 You implement this integration by applying [Istio Mixer Adapters](/blog/2017/adapter-model/).